Heal Your Gut Without Turning Wellness Into Work

 A Measured View on Supplements

-Supplements can be supportive, but they are rarely transformative on their own.
-When layered on top of an unstable foundation, they add complexity rather than clarity.
-When used sparingly within a consistent routine, they can assist the body as it heals.
+Supplements can be supportive, but they are rarely trans-formative on their own.
+Layered on top of an unstable foundation, they add complexity rather than clarity.
+Used sparingly within a consistent routine, they can gently assist the body as it heals.

-The most effective approach is often the simplest one.
+The most effective approach is almost always the simplest one.

 What Healing Looks Like in Practice

 Gut healing rarely arrives as a sudden breakthrough.
 It looks like meals becoming easier to digest.
 Fewer reactions.
 More flexibility.
-A gradual return of energy and skin clarity.
+A gradual return of energy and skin clarity that feels almost unremarkable until you notice it has been there for weeks.

 Most people notice subtle improvements within weeks, with deeper repair taking longer.
 Progress is not linear, but it is cumulative when the conditions remain supportive.